jrorrison/crawler/README.md

 The crawler will generate a basic xml file with links to internal, external and image resources that were found.

+Sample output files are included in the project.

 ## Install and run

 Node version 8.11.1 or greater is required